 If you’ve eaten a lot of the watermelon, or you’ve already sliced it up, transfer the pieces to an airtight container, and pop that in the fridge.

-Stored in the refrigerator, your cut watermelon will last for up to 3 days.
+Stored in the refrigerator, your cut watermelon will last up to three days.
 Therefore, if you’re not planning to eat the rest of your watermelon within the next few days, freezing is a good shout!

 How To Tell If Your Watermelon Has Gone Bad

 Before you freeze your watermelon, you should always check if it has gone bad.
 Here are the signs to spot:

 - Soft patches in the rind.
 Your rind’s job is to keep everything outside the watermelon out and all that juicy moisture within your watermelon in.
 Therefore, soft patches in the rind are a signal that your watermelon is too old to eat.